 Can heroSOLD stop my foreclosure?

 We cannot stop a foreclosure.
-That is not in our authority as a real estate team, and the FTC's Mortgage Assistance Relief Services rule specifically requires that we tell you we are not associated with the government and our service is not approved by your lender.
-What we can do is coordinate the real estate side of any path that may resolve the situation before foreclosure (sale, short sale, deed-in-lieu) and help you connect with the lender, HUD counselors, JAG, and the VA Regional Loan Center who handle the parts of the conversation that may slow or resolve the proceeding.
+That is not in our authority as a real estate team, and the FTC's Mortgage Assistance Relief Services rule specifically requires that we tell you we are not associated with the government and that our service is not approved by your lender.
+What we can do is coordinate the real estate side of any path that may resolve the situation before foreclosure (sale, short sale, deed-in-lieu) and help you connect with the lender, HUD counselors, JAG, and the VA Regional Loan Center, who handle the parts of the conversation that may slow or resolve the proceeding.
 We do not promise outcomes.

 Get a confidential conversation